The bookworm: Amazon Kindle Fire HDX

 The workhorse: Microsoft Surface 2

-For those seeking a powerhouse tablet that does a lot more than just entertain, the Surface 2 could be the choice.
-With a 10.6-inch screen, it’s larger than brethren devices, and even at a relatively light 1.42 pounds, it can feel positively bricklike in comparison with the iPad Air or smaller tablets available.
+Microsoft recently introduced the new Surface Pro 3, which is more of a laptop replacement than a portable tablet.
+For those seeking a powerhouse tablet that does a lot more than just entertain, the Surface 2 — introduced last year — could be the choice.
+With a 10.6-inch screen, it's larger than brethren devices, and even at a relatively light 1.42 pounds, it can feel a bit bricklike in comparison with the iPad Air or other smaller tablets.

 The rising star: Google Nexus 7